mercedes passenger van - modern camper van parked in a scenic rural setting

 • Buyers focused on long-term ownership

-At The Vansmith, we often see diesel interest from outdoor athletes.
-Climbers, skiers, and cyclists appreciate dependable systems and calm driving days between trailheads.
+At The Vansmith, we often see diesel demand from outdoor athletes.
+Climbers, skiers, and cyclists value solid systems and calm driving days between trailheads.
+Some travel in a larger Mercedes Sprinter passenger van.
+Others prefer a more small Mercedes Metris passenger van that’s easier to drive in tight mountain towns.

 Tips If You Are Shopping